-For many of us who were born and/or spent the earliest years of our childhood in the U.S. during World War II, we grew up with a narrative about our country that was distinct and dramatic.
-The might of our ideals of freedom and democracy, of “liberty and justice for all,” of our political system, our economy and our citizen-military power — made America the “leader of the free world.”
+For many Americans who were born during the time of World War II, “war babies,” we grew up with a narrative about our country that was distinct and dramatic.
+The might of our ideals of freedom and democracy, of “liberty and justice for all,” of our political system, our economy and our citizen-military power, made America the “leader of the free world.”

 We defeated Hitler and liberated the concentration camps.
 We made peace with our enemies and supported them in rebuilding their shattered nations into thriving democracies.
 We supported the founding of the United Nations, and the institutions of an international world order with the aim of insuring a stable, peaceful, prosperous world.

 We were “the land of opportunity.”
 We were the destination for immigrants from around the world seeking a better life.
 For many of us it was personal: our parents or grandparents or great-grandparents had risked everything to come here, and created that better life.

 “Give me your tired, your poor, Your huddled masses yearning to breathe free…”

 Yet now as elders in our 70s and 80s, we war babies have experienced an American story much more complex than the one we were born into.

 On the one hand the story includes America’s shadow.
 The legacy of slavery and bigotry.
 The rights and opportunities denied to so many.
 The different stories we’ve each lived depending on our race, gender, sexual orientation, where our families came from and where in the U.S. we’ve lived.
 America’s tragic, needless wars.
 And the rising inequality, alienation, and fragmentation of our society that exploded into domestic terrorism — instigated by an American president! — at our capitol on January 6, 2021.
 Followed by the political stalemate and the decisions from a politicized Supreme Court that have left America more divided than at any time since the Civil War.